-The objectives of the course are to
+The objectives of the course include

+Any assistance not cited may be considered a violation of the Honor Code, and suspected violations of the honor code will be investigated and referred to the Board on Judicial Affairs.
 Honor code violations are a serious matter, and being found guilty of one can ruin your academic career.
-Review the honor code.
-If you ever find yourself uncertain about how it applies to your situation, ask.
+Please review the honor code.
+If you ever find yourself uncertain about how it applies to your situation, please ask.
 Asking what you might think is a silly question is better than risking your career.